 When applying to an international school in Hong Kong, holding a degree in Education, or an equivalent qualification, is an exceptional advantage for obtaining a work permit.
 These private schools teach a wide of array of students whose primary focus is not just on learning English.
 If you do not have an English degree, but have been teaching your subject for over 2 to 3 years, the lack of a degree may be overlooked.
 In high demand are those with experience in teaching under the IB curriculum, especially STEM and Music teachers.

 Teaching at university level is competitive and comes with a bigger set of working visa requirements.
 Whilst university teachers benefit from fewer teaching hours and a highly regarded job title, this position comes with the minimum requirement of holding a master’s degree in your chosen field.
-A MEd, or Master of Education, or any other specialized Master’s degree would contribute to the applicant’s eligibility for an employment visa.If you do not have a post graduate degree, your experience may be taken into consideration.
+A MEd, or Master of Education, or any other specialized Master’s degree would contribute to the applicant’s eligibility for an employment visa in Hong Kong.If you do not have a post graduate degree, your experience may be taken into consideration.

 General Employment Policy